-When there are active alarms on your Pexip Infinity deployment, a flashing red icon appears at the top right of each page of the Administrator interface.
-To view details of the alarms, click on this icon or go to the page ( ).
+When there are active alarms on your Pexip Infinity deployment, a flashing blue triangle appears at the top right of each page of the Administrator interface.
+To view details of the current alarms, click on this icon or go to the page ( ).

-Alarms remain in place for as long as the issue exists.
-After the issue has been resolved (for example, when an existing conference ends, therefore freeing up licenses) the associated alarm will automatically disappear from thepage.
+- Alarms remain in place for as long as the issue exists.
+After the issue has been resolved (for example, if a conference ends, therefore freeing up licenses) the associated alarm will automatically disappear from the page.

 An alarm is raised in each of the following situations: